 It is important to remember that no dual dynamics are used during training.
 Recall that the policy acquired during training maximizes the Lagrangian of the problem [cf. \eqref{eqn_lagrangian}] for all possible Lagrange multipliers.
 Now, consider an agent executing this policy.
 We use the requirements $c_i$ and generate Lagrange multipliers $\lambda_{i,k}$ following the dual dynamics, as in \eqref{eqn_stochastic_dual_descent_specified}, using a step size $\eta_{\lambda}=0.01$ and an epoch length of $T_0=1$.
 We compute the state occupation measure shown in Fig. \ref{fig:heatmap}.
 When executing the A-CRL algorithm, the agent spends more in in areas with higher demands, while barely spending any time in the areas with no demands (outside of the monitoring regions).

 A more detailed understanding regarding the underpinnings of the A-CRL approach can be attained by examining the values of the dual variables and the constraint satisfaction (the percentage of time spent in each of the monitoring areas).
 These are shown in Figure \ref{fig:dual_constraints}.
-For the dual variables, we show in Fig. \ref{fig:dual_variables} their time averages for a single run.
+For the dual variables, we show in Fig. \ref{fig:dual_variables} their time averages for a single run, and in Fig. \ref{fig:dual_variables_instant} their instantaneous values during the last $10{,}000$ iterations, wherein the switching behavior discussed in \ref{sec_policy_switching} can be observed.
 Requirements more difficult to satisfy lead to higher values of their respective dual variables.
 More precise information is shown by the constraint satisfaction, plotted in Fig. \ref{fig:constraints}.